Research Program

 Geoeconomics — the use of economic instruments to achieve geopolitical objectives — is reshaping the strategic environment for emerging economies.
 Sanctions regimes, technology controls, supply chain restructuring, and currency competition are creating new risks and opportunities for governments that lack the analytical capacity to navigate them.

-CEE's Geoeconomics & Defense program provides that analytical capacity.
+CEE's Geoeconomics & Economic Security program provides that analytical capacity.
 We study the economic dimensions of strategic competition, the security implications of economic dependencies, and the policy choices available to emerging economies caught between competing great powers.

 Our work is grounded in the conviction that the most important geoeconomic dynamics are playing out in emerging and frontier markets — not in the capitals of the great powers — and that the governments of those markets deserve analysis that takes their perspective seriously.